axelarnetwork/axelar-docs/STYLE-GUIDE.md

 ### Section headings

-* Don’t skip heading types: Go from title to H1 to H2 to H3.
+* Don’t skip heading types.
+A subheading under a title should be an H1, the nested subheading under that one an H2, and so forth.

 ### Document titles